Expected Signature For the Lorentz Invariance Violation Effects on $\gamma-\gamma$ Absorption: Introduction

 \section{Introduction}

 Both the special relativity and the standard model of particle physics are thought to be the low-energy limits of a more fundamental physical theory.
-In these paradigm, the Lorentz invariance is considered to be a fundamental symmetry in quantum field theory.
-However, due to the underlying quantized nature of spacetime\citep[e.g.,][]{2003PhRvL..90u1601M,2015ApJ...806..269A}, efforts to build a comprehensive theory, such as quantum gravity or string theories, suggest a scenario in which the Lorentz invariance is violated at an energy scale thought to be around the \emph{Planck} energy scale with $E_{\rm Planck}\simeq 1.22\times10^{19} \rm GeV$ \citep[e.g.,][]{2005LRR.....8....5M,2006AnPhy.321..150J,2010IJMPA..25.5409M,2013LRR....16....5A,2013CQGra..30m3001L}.
-Such extreme energies are unreachable to current \emph{Earth} bound tests, most approaches to testing the effect have relied on observations of photons traveling over cosmological distances to accumulate the deviations form Lorentz invariance that may be detectable using the Cherenkov Telescope Array (CTA)\citep[e.g.,][]{2017EPJWC.13603018L}, though in the photon sector the $\gamma$-rays observations for the objects in the Galaxy issue that the superluminal effect is likely to inexistent\citep{2022PhRvL.128e1102C}.
+In these {paradigms}, the Lorentz invariance is considered to be a fundamental symmetry in quantum field theory. {However, efforts to build a fundamental theory, such as quantum gravity or string theories (e.g., \citep[]{1989PhRvD..39..683K,1991NuPhB.359..545K}), suggest a scenario in which the Lorentz invariance is violated at an energy scale thought to be around the \emph{Planck} energy scale with $E_{\rm Planck}\simeq 1.22\times10^{19} \rm GeV$ (e.g., \citep[]{2005LRR.....8....5M,2006AnPhy.321..150J,2010IJMPA..25.5409M,2013LRR....16....5A,2013CQGra..30m3001L}).} Such extreme energies are unreachable to current {\emph{Earth}-based tests}; most approaches to testing the effect have relied on observations of photons {travelling} over cosmological distances to accumulate the deviations {from} Lorentz invariance that may be detectable using the Cherenkov Telescope Array (CTA) (e.g., \citep[]{2017EPJWC.13603018L}), though in the photon sector the $\gamma$-rays observations for the objects in the Galaxy issue that the superluminal effect is likely to inexistent \citep{2022PhRvL.128e1102C}.